• Skip to primary navigation

 • ×

-Although Portugal is the country where the most popular custard tarts are from, there's also a delicious French apple custard tart from Alsace in France - although, with apples, it's not quite the same!
+Although Portugal is the country where the most popular custard tarts are from, there's also a delicious French apple custard tart from Alsace, much like a Tarte Normande, another name for a custard tart in France.
+Although fabulous with apples, it's not the same!

-However, at home, we can make them at home.
-To make it easy, I cheat and use ready-made puff pastry.
-There's nothing wrong with that.
-Just remember to use a good quality all-butter puff pastry.
-I use either defrosted (here in France, Picard do a good frozen puff), or ready-rolled (these are in packets of 230g and so easy to use).
+I love making an easy version of Portuguese egg tarts at home - and cheat using ready-made puff pastry.
+Use a good quality all-butter puff pastry for best results - either defrosted (here in France, Picard do a good frozen puff), or ready-rolled (these are in packets of 230g and so easy to use).

 If not ready-rolled, just roll out the pastry to 3-5mm thickness and cut out your circles according to the recipe below.